wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             String
         </td>
         <td>
-            Set the Kerberos service name when connecting to Kerberized MongoDB instances.
+            The Kerberos service name when connecting to Kerberized MongoDB instances.
 This value must match the service name set on MongoDB instances to which you are connecting.
         </td>
         <td>
             -